mjhanninen/nreplops-tool/README.md

 attention.
 The tool itself is used daily in production environments by the author.

+Please see [PLAN.md](./PLAN.md) for project goals and planned features.

 ## Try it out in 1 minute

 This example assumes you are able to install packages with Homebrew.
 See the